About the Center

 In a world fraught with dissension and anxiety, our programs are designed to be a respite from daily life and a journey inward to deepen our Individuation process.
 Our seminars and study tours provide an ideal setting to stretch ourselves psychologically, learn how to better balance spirit and matter, and mine the depths of our inner Self.
 When we can respect the power of the unconscious and look beyond causality and effect, we are able to further our potential for individuation and growth.
 Continuing education credits are offered for mental health professionals.

 Aryeh Maidenbaum, PhD, is a Jungian analyst and co-director of the New York Center for Jungian Studies.
-He is the editor of and contributor to Jung and the Shadow of Anti-Semitism and author of the articles “The Search for Spirit in Jungian Psychology,” “Sounds of Silence,” “Psychological Types,” “Job Change,” “Personal Growth,” and his most recent publication, “Anti-Semitism: the Jungian Dilemma,” in Psychiatry and Anti-Semitism (Springer Publications).
+He is the editor of and contributor to Jung and the Shadow of Anti-Semitism and author of the articles “The Search for Spirit in Jungian Psychology,” “Sounds of Silence,” “Psychological Types,” “Job Change,” “Personal Growth,” and most recently, “Anti-Semitism: the Jungian Dilemma,” in Psychiatry and Anti-Semitism (Springer Publications).
 Additionally, Aryeh, in partnership with the Museum of Jewish Heritage in New York City, organizes and leads Jewish Heritage Travel programs throughout the world.

 Diana Rubin, LCSW, is co-director of the New York Center for Jungian Studies.
 She has organized and led Jungian Seminars and Study Tours for over 25 years.
 She currently has a private psychotherapy practice in New York City and New Paltz, New York, where she works with individuals and groups.